 Anarchists are at one extreme of individualism and they are also at an extreme of the labour movement, or of non-competitive ideology.
 At the other extreme of individualism is the free-enterprise capitalist, whose views have long been advocated in this country by Sir Ernest Benn and the Individualists, and now by Mr Enoch Powell - whose defence of capitalism has become over-shadowed by his use of race for creating division.
-In the United States it is thought of as conservatism proper, and has been advocated as the only possible alternative to "socialism".
+In the United States it is thought of as individualism totalitarianism fig.8 conservatism proper, and has been advocated as the only possible alternative to "socialism".
 This type of capitalist thinking is at another extreme from fascism, if one thinks of the latter in terms of Hitler's national-socialism.
 But because it sometimes employs the same type of thuggery in defence of its interests, or favours a similar set of people, or falls back on anti-race attitudes to make a popular appeal, it is sometimes confused with fascism.
-"Fascism" has in any case become an emotive word since the war fig.8 by the fact of its being nazi.
-The diplomats tried to hide the plain fact of conquest by creating "legitimate governments" that paraded the shabby old patriotic colours.
-In occupied Russia the Germans had the chance of being regarded as liberators, but nazi ideology regarded the conqueror as a superior class and acted accordingly.
-It was painfully obvious in the Ukraine that the Soviet ruling class had been replaced by an invading ruling class that regarded the Ukrainians as natural helots.
-Nazi ideology prevented Germany from disguising the naked fact of a police state in arms.
+"Fascism" has in any case become an emotive word since the war and is often used merely to connote personal violence.
+It is not a coincidence that movements concerned with the preservation of a privileged minority or of the State have had to employ violence to keep down the workers.
+But it has never been individual violence - always organised thuggery of an official or unofficial police variety.